omagerio/ospf/README.md

 - `databind()`: loads panel data.
 You _must_ override this function (and call `super.databind()`) inside your panel when you have to load data required from your tpl.
 - `refresh()`: refreshes the panel's template.
 You should never override this method.
 - `update()`: calls `refresh()` and `databind()` sequentially.
 You should never override this method.
+- `getHtml()`: returns the HTML of the panel.
+Use this method inside your template to render children panels.

 Inside the template file, you can use `_self` to reference your panel.

+### Core panels ###
+OSPF comes with different core panels that may suit your needs:
+- PanelViewer: displays another panel programatically.
+- PopupPanelViewer: displays another panel inside a popup (modal)
+- LoadingPanel: displays a loading icon for long running tasks

 ### That's all folks ###
 This is everything you must know if you want to start using OSPF!

 Happy coding

+> This README is work in progress